State of Washington Classified Job Specification

 One year of experience as an Employment Security Program Coordinator 2.

-Two years of experience as a WorkSource Specialist 3 or Tax Specialist 3 - ES or equivalent.
+Two years of experience as a WorkSource Specialist 3 or equivalent.

 A Bachelor’s degree in public or business administration, political science, or closely related field, and four years of professional or technical experience in employment and training or unemployment insurance programs.